-There are also general questions and strategies for reflection that can be used throughout a discussion of Rigor Is NOT a Four-Letter Word.
+There are also general questions and strategies for reflection that can be used throughout a discussion of Motivating Struggling Learners.
 The first set of activities below are divided into three sections: Pre-Reading Activities for teachers to complete prior to reading the book; During Reading Activities, which can be used anytime during the discussions; and After Reading Activities, to be completed after teachers have finished Rigor.
-The ideas are purposely more generic than the "It's Your Turn" and "Final Insights" provided within each chapter.
+The ideas are purposely more generic than the reflection questions at the end of each chapter.
 Balance the use of these with the more specific suggestions to best meet the needs of your particular situation and/or group.